Common Counsel Foundation

 Executive Leadership

 Sangeeta Chowdhry, Executive Director Chowdhry joined CCF in 2023 and has announced she will step down by end of October 2025.
 On joining, she stated: "I am thrilled to join Common Counsel Foundation, and build on the powerful work that is underway.
-My approach to creating transformative social change has centered on addressing the root causes of social inequity and systemic power imbalances by listening to, learning from, and supporting social justice movements."
-Reflecting on her tenure: "It's been an honor to lead an exceptional team in support of our community partners.
-I'm inspired by the courage and resilience of our partners and by CCF's demonstrated commitment to our north star of being accountable to grassroots movements and centering community priorities."
+My approach to creating transformative social change has centred on addressing the root causes of social inequity and systemic power imbalances by listening to, learning from, and supporting social justice movements."
+Reflecting on her tenure: "It's been an honour to lead an exceptional team in support of our community partners.
+I'm inspired by the courage and resilience of our partners and by CCF's demonstrated commitment to our north star of being accountable to grassroots movements and centring community priorities."

 Board of Directors